- Published on

 - After successfully adding the

-it-computer3$user to theHelpdeskgroup. - The tester used
+it-computer3$user to theHelpdeskgroup. - I used the

 getTGTscript fromimpacketto get itsTGT Ticket.